-One day, while putting in an order for my favorite lavender honey, I noticed the artisan I was ordering from also had a chestnut purée that he modestly described as “a chestnut product superior to all others. “
+One day, while placing an order with a French artisan for my favorite lavender honey, I noticed he also had a chestnut jam that he modestly described as “a chestnut product superior to all others. “

 What piqued my interest was that he used only three ingredients: chestnuts, sugar, and vanilla extract.
 And the ratio of fruit to added sugar was a super high 60:40!

 And for me, that’s the sign of a great gourmet food artisan: he can make you love a product you never thought you’d like.

-Bread + Butter + Jam: What are the other French uses for Jam?
+What are the other uses for French Jam?